 Bond Proceeds.
 Investment of bond proceeds shall be subject to the conditions and restrictions of bond documents and are not governed by this policy.
 Bond investment conditions and restrictions shall be reviewed by the Finance Committee and forwarded to City Council for approval.
+Other funds excluded include post-retirement medical funds and pension rate mitigation funds.

-III.
+II.
 GENERAL OBJECTIVES